-Our school serves the Catholic communities of Plymouth.
-We also welcome applications from all parents and carers, regardless of faith or background, who would like their sons to be educated in a Christian environment.
+Our schools serve the Catholic communities of Plymouth.
+We also welcome applications from all parents and carers, regardless of faith or background, who would like their children to be educated in a Christian environment.

-Plymouth CAST is the admission authority for the St Boniface College and is responsible for determining the admissions policies.
-On behalf of the Trust, the admissions process for our schools is coordinated by the local authority.
+Plymouth CAST is the admission authority for the academies listed above and is responsible for determining the admissions policies for these schools.
+On behalf of the Trust, the admissions process for our schools is coordinated by the local authority of each school.

 The directors of the academy trust are responsible for the admissions policy and for ensuring the policy is implemented in CAST schools.
-School leaders (supported by the Local Governing Board) are responsible for following the admissions policy and providing information to directors to enable them to fulfil their responsibilities.
+School leaders (supported by Local Governing Boards) are responsible for following the admissions policy and providing information to directors to enable them to fulfil their responsibilities.